Last Updated on

 There are a number of effective treatments for gum disease.
 One of the most conservative, routine ways are those regular dental cleanings we referred to earlier, usually called scaling and root planning.
 Using hand-held and ultrasonic instruments, the buildup of plaque (tartar) is carefully removed, sometimes under local anesthesia.

 A follow-up evaluation may show that this treatment, carried out on a regular schedule, is all that’s needed.
-Or, it may be time for a more comprehensive therapy.
+Or, it may be time for more comprehensive therapy.